grantzeng/leetcode/README.md

 | https://leetcode.com/problems/critical-connections-in-a-network/description/ |  |
 | https://leetcode.com/problems/shortest-path-to-get-all-keys/description/?envType=list&envId=xler60c5 |  |

+### Notes

+> Dijkstra's algorithm needs a priority queue to find the next node to explore.
+Nodes are added to the priority queue with their currently-known total distance — their distance acts as their“priority”.
+A node's priority can later be updated with a new total distance if we find a shorter path to the node.

+You've been mistaken about Dijkstra's.
+It's greedy, but only in the sense that if adding the edge makes the current estimate better then we add it.
+So that's how it works.
+The question to you is, why is it obvious that the priorities are current best estimate distances, rather than just the edge weight?
+Like it's clear you have to consider the accumulated path somehow.

+> Maybe you need to go look at the proof of Dijkstra's to convince yourself it's correct.
+But for know just know the algorithm so you can use it.

 ### Week 13 - Potpourri
 > Added this myself as checklist of non-urgent things to do